wso2/docs-choreo-dev/en/docs/administration/customize-the-developer-portal.md

 To configure the Developer Portal theme, follow the steps given below:

 !!!
 Note
-    To change the Developer Portal theme for an organization, you need to be an admin user of that organization.
+    - To change the Developer Portal theme for an organization, you need to be an admin user of that organization.
+    - If you want to remove any theme change you make, you need to reset to the default theme.
+Choreo does not support undoing a specific change and reverting to the previous theme.

 1. Sign in to the Choreo Console at [https://console.choreo.dev/](https://console.choreo.dev/) using a Google, GitHub, or Microsoft account.